 This form of planning for my Instagram has been really helpful in creating content consistently for my Instagram grid.
 Instead of taking the time to draw individual boxes like I have been creating in previous months, I have created the plan in list form for a simplistic way of planning.
 I have decided to include a monthly statistics for my Instagram, sharing the statistics for each week.
 Not only is this helpful for me to understand my audience but it is information I can share with brands.

 I used to include a page each month that had a highlight of the day, but I fell out of love with it.
 However, with everything happening I think that it is important to practise gratitude daily.
 I will be filling this in as part of my evening routine.
 I used the same title design for the whole spread of June.
 However, I did decide to add some colour because I felt that gratitude should have some positive colours.
 I used a highlighter and took minimal time, highlighters are a great way to add colour to a spread if you do not want to doodle.
+Gratitude is important to practise everyday to improve your mindset and mental wellness.

 First Weekly Spread